-- 1. By ... [three years from the date of the entry into force of this Directive], the Commission shall establish, by means of implementing acts, a standard, easily accessible and comparable format for the transmission of statistical data referred to in Article 22(4).
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 24(2). - 2.
-The standard format for the transmission of statistical data shall comprise the following elements: - (a) a classification of environmental criminal offences; - (b) counting units;
+1. By 21 May 2027, the Commission shall establish, by means of implementing acts, a standard, easily accessible and comparable format for the transmission of statistical data referred to in Article 22(4).
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 24(2).

+- 2. The standard format for the transmission of statistical data shall comprise the following elements: - (a) a classification of environmental criminal offences;

+(b) counting units;